AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/ess-coupon-code-analysis.md

 * The coupon code is stored in the `coupon_code` field.
 If this field is NULL (empty), the order does not have a coupon associated with it.
 * The discounted amount is stored in `base_discount_amount`.
 Depending on your configuration, this value may appear negative or positive.

-As of Commerce 2.4.7, a customer can apply more than one coupon codes to an order, so in these cases:
+As of Commerce 2.4.7, a customer can apply more than one coupon code to an order.
+In this case:

-* The coupon codes applied are stored in the `coupon_code` field of `sales_order_coupons`.
-And the first coupon code is still stored in the `coupon_code` field of `sales_order`.
+* All coupon codes applied are stored in the `coupon_code` field of `sales_order_coupons`.
+The first coupon code applied is also stored in the `coupon_code` field of `sales_order`.
 If this field is NULL (empty), the order does not have a coupon associated with it.
-But also

 ## Building a Metric